 #4.
 All day snacking While the rule for healthy eating used to be 'three square meals a day', the rise of the 'little and often' eater has meant snacks have become a huge opportunity for food to go and out of home food businesses.
-According to WSGNxvi, 64 per cent of global consumers prefer snacking over traditional mealtimes, a number that's climbed 5 per cent since 2019.
+According to WSGN^{xx}, 64 per cent of global consumers prefer snacking over traditional mealtimes, a number that's climbed 5 per cent since 2019.
 And this casual grazing culture is opening opportunities to bring familiar food items into unexpected occasions.
 For example, US brand Evergreen's has taken its mini waffles off the breakfast table, introducing whole grains and all-day flavours like Zucchini and Carrot, Chocolate Chip and Matcha, and Peanut Butter and Banana to offer the same format in multiple flavours across every time of day. #5.
 Drive thru Drive past any retail park on a weekend and you'll see that drive thru is going strong, and growing.
-More than 70 per cent of UK consumers under the age of 30 say they'd use a drive thru from their favourite food to go brands if they were more readily available, with 40 per cent of over 50s loving the convenience tooxvii.
-And with Starbucks, Costa Coffee, LEON and Greggs all opening more drive thrus year on year, food formats that can easily be passed through a car window and eaten on the go are likely to continue to grow in demand. businesses Keyours Our family bakery has been making cakes and sweet treats for more than 130 years, helping businesses serve up the very best bakery products.
-From pre-packed to ready to slice, ready baked or frozen so you can bake them yourself, ready printed to white label, we give you the choice and flexibility to make our products your own.
-With 900+ big-name customers it's likely you've already seen and even tasted our cakes and bakes.
+More than 70 per cent of UK consumers under the age of 30 say they'd use a drive thru from their favourite food to go brands if they were more readily available, with 40 per cent of over 50s loving the convenience too^{xxi}.
+And with Starbucks, Costa Coffee, LEON and Greggs all opening more drive thrus year on year, food formats that can easily be passed through a car window and eaten on the go are likely to continue to grow in demand.
+SUDDOCC wholesale businesses ICE VOUS Our family bakery has been making cakes and sweet treats for more than 130 years, helping businesses serve up the very best bakery products.
+From pre-packed to ready to slice, ready baked or frozen to bake off in store, we work closely with wholesalers, with the aim of boosting your portfolio with high quality bakery items your customers - and theirs - will love With 900+ big-name customers it's likely you've already seen and even tasted our cakes and bakes.
 We deliver a wide range of traditional and on-trend freshly baked cakes and sweet treats to some of the biggest cafes, attractions and retailers, bringing the taste of a local bakery to all kinds of locations.
+107 DA Marybake BUTTER FLAPJACK Our creativity, insight and innovative ideas shape everything we do, and our dedicated development kitchen team go the extra mile to replicate existing wholesale cake recipes, create bespoke flavours and formats and bake seasonal cakes and trending treats to grow your sales.
+We support wholesale customers with: